jay256/design-patterns/InterfaceSegregationPrinciple/README.txt

 Notes:
 Also, as interfaces are mostly used by clients, the client might not be able to modify the inerface provided.
+YAGNI- You ain't gonna need it(why force other people to implement)